-The Tencent Cloud COS global acceleration feature utilizes a load balancing system based on Tencent's global traffic scheduling to intelligently route and parse user requests and select the optimal network linkage for nearby access.
+The global acceleration feature provided by Tencent Cloud Object Storage (COS) utilizes a load balancing system based on Tencent's global traffic scheduling to intelligently route and parse user requests and select the optimal network linkage for nearby access.
 Backed by globally deployed Tencent Cloud data centers, it allows users across the world to quickly access buckets and improves application access success rate, allowing for greater business stability and a smoother user experience.
-In addition, it can also accelerate data uploads and downloads.
+In addition, COS's global acceleration also speeds up uploads and downloads.

-- Using this feature incurs fees as request data transfers are accelerated through Direct Connect lines in the Tencent Cloud private network.
-For more pricing information, please see Product Pricing.
+- Using this feature incurs fees as request data transfers are accelerated via Direct Connect lines in the Tencent Cloud private network.
+For more pricing information, see Product Pricing.

 You can enable global acceleration on the COS Console or through APIs.